If you’re thinking of relocating to Dorset, we thought it would be a good idea to provide you with some information about our surroundings.

 In the 17th century, Dorchester was at the centre of Puritan emigration to America, and the local rector, John White, organised the settlement of Dorchester, Massachusetts.
 The town also played a major role in the English civil war and was heavily defended against the Royalists.
 In 1685, the Duke of Monmouth failed in his invasion attempt, the Monmouth Rebellion, and almost 300 of his men were condemned to death or transportation in the “Bloody Assizes” presided over by Judge Jeffreys in the Oak Room of the Antelope Hotel in Dorchester.

-The town is also famous as the site where, In 1833, the Tolpuddle Martyrs founded the Friendly Society of Agricultural Labourers.
+The town is also famous as the site where, in 1833, the Tolpuddle Martyrs founded the Friendly Society of Agricultural Labourers.
 Trade unions were legal but because the members swore an oath of allegiance, they were arrested and tried in the Shire Hall.
 Beneath the courtroom are cells where the prisoners were held while awaiting trial.

 Dorchester is also the town upon which the author and poet Thomas Hardy based the fictional town of Casterbridge in his novel, The Mayor of Casterbridge.
 Hardy’s childhood home is just to the east of the town, and his town-house, Max Gate, is owned by the National Trust and open to the public.
 Hardy is buried in Westminster Abbey, but his heart was removed and buried in the local village of Stinsford.

+Modern Dorchester is a beautiful mix of the old and the new and is a great base from which to explore glorious Dorset.
 In recent years, Dorchester has expanded due to the creation of Poundbury, an urban extension to the town designed and developed in accordance with the principles established by the Prince of Wales on land owned by the Duchy of Cornwall.
 What has been created is engaging, thought-provoking and an inspiring mix of places to work, shop, eat and live.

 What started as a collection of plans and architectural blueprints by the Prince of Wales and his team of architects is now a living, thriving community.
 The uniquely designed housing, wide picturesque streets and snug courtyards give Poundbury a distinctive appeal and character all of its own.